data-edu/rviews_blog_series/2-post.md

 out comparable steps as those carried in a walkthrough chapter of our book](https://colab.research.google.com/drive/1f7CpetOWP9T2XaJCNrcwWj3CMKsQNmtw).

+Collectively, these practices—involving not only making the book open, but also planning for others to contribute and creating other, shared (open) products— comprise what we think of as the results of open-source authorship.

 ## Drawing Inspiration from Other, Related Ideas and Efforts

 Originally a niche effort, open-source software (OSS) and OSS